What is an information management policy?

 Provide evidence that the head of your agency or a senior officer with responsibility for information management has endorsed the policy.
 This may be done in a brief paragraph signed by the head of agency or senior officer, recognising the important place of information management in the agency and directing staff to comply with the requirements of the policy.

 Information management policy template

-This policy template is a guide to the key aspects and components of an information management policy.
-Tailor it for your agency.
+The information management policy template (DOCX, 164kB) is a guide to the key aspects and suggested headings of an information management policy.
+Tailor it to suit your agency’s needs.